opensearch-project/project-website/_posts/2025-11-24-asymmetric-distance-computation.md

 Once the index is created with ADC enabled, you can perform k-NN searches using the standard OpenSearch query syntax—the ADC optimization happens automatically during search operations.

 ## Conclusion

 ADC represents a significant advancement in vector search optimization, providing a 32-fold reduction in memory usage compared to full-precision vectors while substantially mitigating the recall degradation typically associated with SDC.
 This technique addresses a critical challenge in large-scale vector search: balancing memory efficiency with search quality.
-With the release of OpenSearch 3.2, ADC is now available for you to optimize your vector search implementation without compromising result relevance.
+Starting with OpenSearch 3.2, ADC is available for you to optimize your vector search implementation without compromising result relevance.

 We invite you to experiment with ADC in your OpenSearch deployments and share your experiences on the [OpenSearch community forum](https://forum.opensearch.org/).
-Your feedback helps drive continued improvements for vector search capabilities.
+Your feedback helps drive continued improvements to vector search capabilities.